-Prior to formation of the Firm in 2001, Mr. Houser was employed at a national litigation firm and a named partner in an Orange County commercial litigation firm.
-Mr. Houser has obtained multi-million dollar judgments in high stakes technology litigation and successfully defended at trial a myriad of financial institutions.
+Prior to formation of the Firm in 2001, Mr. Houser was employed at a national litigation firm and a named partner in an Orange County litigation firm.
+Mr. Houser has obtained multi-million dollar judgments in high stakes litigation and successfully defended at trial a myriad of financial institutions.

 Mr. Houser is a frequent speaker at Bar Association events, Mortgage Bankers Association conferences and at Best Practices sessions.

 ACC/Lincoln Savings Securities Litigation: Part of the co-lead counsel team in this multi-district litigation on behalf of the plaintiff class of Bondholders who recovered in excess of $250 million from the professionals who assisted Charles Keating in Lincoln Savings and its parent, American Continental Corporation. $4.0 billion jury verdict was rendered against Mr. Keating in 1992 in the U.S. District Court, District of Arizona in this notorious fraud case.

 Y2K Computer Litigation: Mr. Houser represented the largest worldwide distributer of computer products in litigation against the a manufacturer of a Y2K solution product.
 Mr. Houser’s client paid upfront for all of the product.
 When the client tried to return the product, the manufacturer shut down.
 Mr. Houser went after the manufacturer and its individual owner to pierce the corporate veil on an alter ego theory.
 Mr. Houser obtained a substantial settlement during the owner’s deposition, on September 11, 2001.